 Truk Lagoon, Bikini Atoll, and Solomon Islands

 Truk Master began operations in Truk Lagoon in mid 2016 and extended her operational area with the addition of Bikini Atoll in 2018.
 It’s safe to say that our operations in these areas, both recreational and technical, have been hugely successful.
-So much so that renowned technical guru Aron Arngrimmson, through his company Dirty Dozen, has placed his confidence in us as his choice of operator for his many technical, recreational, and free-diving cruises.
+So much so that renowned technical guru Aron Arngrimsson, through his company The Dirty Dozen Expeditions, has placed his confidence in us as his choice of operator for his many technical, recreational, and free-diving cruises.

-While all this was happening, 2017 saw us team up with the team at Solomon Islands Dive Expeditions and their vessel Taka.
+While all this was happening, 2017 saw us team up with Solomon Islands Dive Expeditions and their vessel Taka.
 This relationship has allowed us to offer one of the most untouched dive areas in the world to our clients.
 Namely, Solomon Islands.

-Not only that, but the team there had already cut their technical teeth with Pete Mesely’s Lust for Rust on the wrecks of Iron Bottom Sound.
+Not only that, but the team there had already cut their technical teeth with Pete Mesley’s Lust 4 Rust on the wrecks of Iron Bottom Sound.

 As part of our evaluations, we have been working hard behind the scenes to make all three of these destinations even more attractive for everyone.
 The solution to how we can do this is remarkably simple…